syakun0212/Portfolio-Optimization-LGBM-and-Return-Attribution/README.md

 ---
 ### Summary
 1. Returns prediction model: LGBM, hyperparameter tuningg with optuna
-2. Model interpretation using SHAP
+2. Model interpretation
-3. Portfolio optimization/allocation model: using Pyomo Optimizer
+3. Portfolio optimization/allocation with Pyomo Optimizer
 4. VIX Volatility Regime with GMM
-5. Return Attribution from Macro & Micro factors
+5. Return Attribution analysis with Macro and Micro factors

 ##### Details are available in the pdf report